List of student federations in Pakistan: Peoples Students Federation

-All Pakistan Muttahida Students Organization
+All Pakistan Muttahida Students Organisation

-The All Pakistan Muttahida Students Organization (APMSO) is notable for being the student organization that created Pakistan's 4th Notional Political Party, the Mohajir Quami Movement, now called the Muttahida Qaumi Movement (MQM).
+The All Pakistan Muttahida Students Organization (APMSO) is notable for being the student organisation that created Pakistan's 4th Notional Political Party, the Mohajir Quami Movement, now called the Muttahida Qaumi Movement (MQM).

-APMSO was founded by Altaf Hussain along with other students include Azeem Ahmed Tariq, Dr. Imran Farooq and others on Sunday, June 11, 1978 at Karachi University.
-Hussain also served as a first Chairman of the organization while Azeem Ahmed Tariq served as the first General Secretary of the organization.
+APMSO was founded by Altaf Hussain along with other students include Azeem Ahmed Tariq, Dr. Imran Farooq and others on 11 June 1978 at Karachi University.
+Hussain also served as a first Chairman of the organisation while Azeem Ahmed Tariq served as the first General Secretary of the organization.

 While the APMSO platform has some liberal elements to it, at its core it is the ethnic political party of the Muhajir, an Urdu speaking people who immigrated from India in 1947.
 It was later renamed the All Pakistan Muttahida Students Organization (APMSO) and is still known by this name.
-It is arguably the most active and well-organised student union in Sindh public sector universities and organises many activities for general students.
+It organizes many activities for general students.

 Progressive Students Federation

-Progressive Students Federation (PrSF) is a socialist, left-wing students’ organization based in Pakistan, formed in 2014.
+Progressive Students Federation (PrSF) is a socialist, left-wing students’ organisation based in Pakistan, formed in 2014.